 You can use an online solar calculator to determine your solar panel installation costs and savings.

-2. Your Solar Panel Installation Cost
+2. Your Solar Panel Cost

 Determine how much your prospective solar panels cost.
 The installation prices vary depending on your chosen solar company and equipment.
+The quantity of panels needed is a determining cost factor too.

 Review every equipment options carefully, and choose the best ones according to their price, quality, and the functionality of your home.